An Ignited Courage

 Withdraw from an International Program

-Five Years Worth the WaitAfter succeeding in making her knowledge more useful, Anindya tried to hit a moonshot.
+Five Years Worth the WaitAfter making her knowledge more useful, Anindya tried to hit a moonshot.
 Being a part of the United Nations is something she has been waiting for since she was a high schooler.
 But her doubts and fears only made her an Indonesian delegate for five years.
 The courage ignited by Bangkit made Anindya determined to apply for a job in the UN.
 Once the UNEP AP MGCY (Asia Pacific Major Group of Children and Youth to UN Environment) announced a job opportunity, Anindya came forward and managed to beat hundreds of applicants for the Website Manager position.

-“For Bangkit 2022 cohorts, I knew that you might be surprised by many things offered in Bangkit.
+“For Bangkit 2022 cohorts, I knew you might be surprised by many things offered in Bangkit.
 If you’re overwhelmed, take some time to rest, but never quit.
 Never hold yourself back from challenges that can make you bigger.”

 Having a new mindset and daring to see challenges as an opportunity to elevate herself are two best things Anindya gets from Bangkit.
 How about you?
 Are you ready to ignite your own courage like Anindya?